GilesWKing/GilesWKing/README.md

 - 👋 Hi, I’m @GilesWKing
-- 👀 I’m interested in data, data analysis, business analysis, Dungeons and Dragons, playing the guitar, yoga and DIY!
+- 👀 I’m interested in data, data analysis, business analysis, Front-end web languages, aesthetics, Dungeons and Dragons, playing the guitar, yoga and DIY!
 - 🌱 I’m currently learning Business Analysis and odd scraps of programming here and there.
 - 💞️ I’m looking to collaborate on some Dungeons and Dragons tools.
 - 📫 How to reach me - I'm on LinkedIn.
 You can find me by searching for Giles William King. :)